PrairieLearn/PrairieLearn/docs/manualGrading.md

 If the students uploaded files then you may also download `<assessment>_files_for_manual_grading.zip` from the "Downloads" tab.
 The scores and feedback should still be entered into the CSV file.

 The `<assessment>_files_for_manual_grading.zip` file contains all files uploaded by the student for grading.
-For workspace questions, to include files copied out of the workspace into the file, in the [`info.json` file](workspaces/index.md#infojson) specify a file list using `"gradedFiles"`:
+For workspace questions, list any files that you want to include in this download file in the `"gradedFiles"` list in the question's [`info.json` file](workspaces/index.md#infojson):

 ```json
 "workspaceOptions": {